factoryofthesun/IVaps/README.md

 The installation will automatically detect whether there is a compatible GPU device on the system and install either onnxruntime or onnxruntime-gpu.
 Please note that the default onnxruntime GPU build requires CUDA runtime libraries being installed on the system.
 Please see the [onnxruntime repository](https://github.com/microsoft/onnxruntime) for more details regarding the GPU build.

 # Requirements
+Installation requires Python version >=3.5 and <3.8, in order to be compatible with the latest version of onnxruntime.
+The statsmodels package serves as the backbone of the estimation procedure.
+CPU and GPU inference using onnxruntime require certain system requirements depending on the OS, which you can read more about in the [onnxruntime repository](https://github.com/microsoft/onnxruntime).

 # Usage
 Below is a general example of how to use the modules in this package to estimate LATE, given a converted ONNX model and historical treatment data.